mickaub/Solitaire/README.md

 Add move between board functions.
 Modify all buttons to use matching function, with move to and move from column taking precedence.
 Start on matching board to board & board to found & found to board.

+27 June: Began reorganising code, with main focus on permArray, foundationArr and frontPos/frontID arrays.
+Will use arrays within arrays to help match cards, with card matches in matches array to check before moving if match can occur.

+ADD NEXT: Continue work on matchtest function.
+Start reworking deck functions, beginning with swapdeck.
+Add move between board functions.
+Start on matching board to board & board to found & found to board.
+Fix CSS that is cutting board in half.